-Combine your master's degree in TESOL with Peace Corps service through the Peace Corps Master's International Program (PCMI).
+Combine your master's degree in Teaching English to Speakers of Other Lanagues (TESOL) with Peace Corps service through the Peace Corps Master's International Program (PCMI).

-Available to Fall and Spring incoming students, the Peace Corp Master's International (PCMI) program uniquely prepares students to fulfill challenging Peace Corps field assignments in developing countries.
+Available to Fall and Spring incoming students, the PCMI program uniquely prepares students to fulfill challenging Peace Corps field assignments in developing countries.
 While attaining a degree from the Monterey Institute and carrying out the Peace Corps mission, students will apply theoretical knowledge learned in the classroom to real-life teaching and teacher training settings.

 Returned PCMI students are guaranteed a half-tuition scholarship for their final semester of study.
 The scholarship is dependent upon successful completion of the Peace Corps assignment.
 Students may also apply for merit scholarships and financial aid for their studies at the Monterey Institute prior to Peace Corps service.

 Prospective students need to apply to the Monterey Institute and Peace Corps separately.

 2. Apply to the Peace Corps.